Beechhurst, Queens

 Beechhurst is a neighborhood in the northeastern section of the New York City borough of Queens.
-It is northeast of Whitestone, bordered by the East River to the north, the Cross Island Parkway to the south, and the approaches to the Throgs Neck and Whitestone bridges to the east and west respectively.
+It is northeast of Whitestone, bordered by the East River to the north, the Cross Island Parkway to the south, and the approaches to the Throgs Neck and Whitestone bridges to the east and west, respectively.
 It is also bordered by the westernmost section of Long Island Sound.

-Beechhurst is comparatively affluent area but parts of the neighborhood (such as along 150th and 154th Streets) have a more diverse mix of housing.
+Beechhurst is an area with a diverse mix of housing.
 Beechhurst is part of the New York City Police Department's 109th Precinct and is part of Queens Community District 7.

-During the Silent Movie era, Beechhurst was a favorite vacation area for the rich and famous.
+During the silent film era, Beechhurst was a favorite vacation area for the rich and famous.
 Estates lined the waterfront, including the Arthur and Dorothy Dalton Hammerstein House, the former house of Arthur Hammerstein and Dorothy Dalton, which is a New York City designated landmark.
 The Beechhurst Towers hotel (now a co-op apartment building) was a favorite of actress Mary Pickford and was frequented by many Broadway and early movie stars, including the Marx Brothers and W.C.
 Fields.

+Industrialist Harvey Firestone owned an estate on the Beechhurst waterfront, visited frequently by his son’s friends Zelda and F. Scott Fitzgerald.